Meet Rena

 Joy is not only happiness; it is aliveness and דבקות (dveikut/s, or seamless merging) with the present moment, whatever it may hold.
 While children often access this experience more easily, adults can also feel profound aliveness through crying out in song.
 We can create safety for each other to try.

 I’ve facilitated this exploration through A Queer Nigun Project, the Rising Song Residency, Linke Fligl, Let My People Sing, Mitsui Collective Kollel, the Dorot Fellowship, Hava Nashira, Keshet, Dayenu, and many other organizations and synagogues.
+I currently make home on Cherokee land in Asheville, North Carolina.

 Let’s connect about how I can help bring joy to your community!